nens/threedi-docs/source/h_grid.rst

 Input
 ++++++

 1D networks can consist of open channels, closed pipes and various structures.
-More about the various options can be found in the Sections :ref:`structures` and :ref:`channels`.
+More about the various options can be found in the Sections :ref:`structures` and :ref:`1d_objects`.
 The resolution of the 1D domain can be defined per 1D element.

 .. _techref_calculation_point_distance:

 Calculation point distance
 +++++++++++++++++++++++++++